salsita/gitflow/README.rst

       git flow feature finish <name>

   For feature branches, the ``<base>`` arg must be a commit on ``develop``.

+  `feature start` will list unstarted & started stories from current & backlog iterations in Pivotal Tracker.
+Select one and it's state will change to `started`.
+This command creates a feature branch as well, so switch between stories using `git checkout`, not `git flow feature start`.

+  `feature finish` will finish the currently active story (merge it into `develop`, push develop, change the story state in PT to `finished` and post a review request to Pivotal Tracker).
+It will do its best to find the corersponding review request in ReviewBoard and update the review but if it can't then it will post a new review.
+You can force posting a new review by setting the `-n/--new-review` flag.

 * To push/pull a feature branch to the remote repository, use::